lossanna/RestoreNet/data/raw/README_rawdata.md

 - List of codes that were in the `2x2` data, but not yet in the species lists for the subplot data, which have already been generated/have species info associated with them.
 - Most of the codes are unknowns or descriptions.

-`01a_output-species7_2x2-codes_need-duplicate-rows.csv`
-- List of codes from `2x2` data that need duplicate rows because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
-All duplicate rows needed are included in this table.
-- Codes from `01b_edited-species6_codes-missing-2x2plot.csv` that did not need duplicate rows were added to comprehensive location-dependent/location-independent species lists that include `subplot` and `2x2` codes:
-	+ `data/cleaned/species-list_location-dependent_clean.csv`
-	+ `data/cleaned/species-list_location-independent_clean.csv`
-- Codes that need duplicate rows must be dealt with separate in the `2x2` data and species information cannot be added with just a `left_join()`.
-- There is no "edited" version of this file.

-`01a_output-species8_location-independent-final-check.csv`
+`01a_output-species7_location-independent-final-check.csv`
 - Final manual check of codes for location-independent species list.
 Changed values are highlighted and explained in comment.

-`01a_output-species9_location-dependent-final-check.csv`
+`01a_output-species8_location-dependent-final-check.csv`
 - Final manual check of codes for location-dependent species list.
 Changed values are highlighted and explained in comment.

+`01a_output-species9_p2x2-location-independent-need-duplicate-number.csv`
+- List of location-independent codes that need duplicate rows from `2x2` with corrected/finalized species info (created in `edited-species7.csv`).
+List needs `DuplicateNum` column added, which is easiest to do manually (rather than trying to write a vector in R, which I initially tried to do but it didn't work lol).
+- Duplicate rows needed because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
+All duplicate rows needed are included in this table. `subplot` data doesn't need any duplicate rows.

 `01b_edited-species1_subplot-codes-missing.csv`